-SAMERA SHAMBLEN 2022-23 Youth Ministry Intern
+MADDIE "GRAN" PAINTER 2023-24 Youth Ministry Intern Volunteer LEADERS:

-Volunteer LEADERS:

-PAUL BLAKE

-HAYLEE SHAMBLIN

-HOLLY NORMAN

-JACOB MCCOMAS

-ERICA BODKER

-DEAN MEADOWS

-KATHLEEN MONNETT

-CARLY DARNELL

-OUR MINISTRY

-OUR WEEKLY PROGRAMS

-SUNDAYS AT 9:00AM AND 11:00AM

-Our middle school and high school (grades 6-12) meets every Sunday for games, worship, teaching, and discussion groups at Southridge Church.
-(Middle school and high school meet separately at 11:00am)

-WEDNESDAYS AT 6:00PM

-YTH NIGHTS (grades 6-12) meets every Wednesday for fun, snacks, worship, teaching, and discussion.
-There are two locations for weekly YTH NIGHTS; St. Albans (Blake's) and South Hills (Monnett's).
-(YTH NIGHTS run seasonally in the fall and spring semesters)

-OUR ENVIRONMENTS

-There are three environments for teenagers in our ministry.
+PAUL BLAKE ERICA BODKER RYAN SMITH HAYLEE SHAMBLIN JACOB TUCKER CHERYL ROSS HOLLY NORMAN JAYDEN JOHNSON WILL FORD HANNAH DIETZ JACOB MCCOMAS HEATHER CARICO ANTHONY ROSS BRAYDEN SCOTT VAL ADKINS WALKER PARSONS SAVANNAH FORD JACOB HUGHEY ALEIGHA TUCKER MICKAYLAH SAUNDERS CARLY DARNELL So that's us!
+Let us know if there's anything you ever need.
+We're here to help!
+OUR MINISTRY OUR ENVIRONMENTS There are three environments for teenagers in our ministry.
 Each one is designed to strategically invite teenagers on a journey into deeper relationships with their peers, leaders, and Jesus.
 Each environment is designed with every teenager in mind - the kid who's grown up in church and the first-time visitor too.
 EVENTS: Throughout the year, we'll host several big events designed to help teenagers connect with their peers, their leaders, and Jesus.
 Events are often the environment where teenagers will walk into our ministry for the very first time.
 WEEKLY PROGRAMS: Our weekly programs happen every single week.
 They're designed to help teenagers grow in four key areas.
 (We'll get to those in a minute.)

-DISCUSSION GROUP: Discussion groups are the most important part of what we do.
-They need to happen every week in our programs, but the relationships built in groups extend outside the walls of our church.
+DISCIPLESHIP GROUPS: Discipleship groups are the most important part of what we do.
+Discipleship happens every week in our programs, but the relationships built in groups extend outside the walls of our church.
 They're designed to connect every teenager with a consistent trustworthy adult and community of their peers.

-OUR BIG WIN

-It's hard sometimes to know when you're winning in youth ministry, you know?
+OUR REGULAR PROGRAMMING SUNDAY MORNING YOUTH SERVICE Our middle school and high school (grades 6-12) meets every Sunday for games, worship, teaching, and discussion at Southridge Church at 9am and 11 am.
+YTH NIGHTS in the Cafe at Southridge Church (FALL 2024) HIGH SCHOOL (grades 9-12) Sundays from 6:30pm-8:00pm MIDDLE SCHOOL (grades 6-8) Wednesdays from 6:30pm-8:00pm YTH NIGHTS are a time for students to grow better together!
+(YTH NIGHTS run seasonally in the fall and spring semesters with SRC GROUPS) YTH NIGHTS will be held MONTHLY in SPRING 2025!
+Stay updated at src.life/youth OUR GOAL It's hard sometimes to know when you're progressing in youth ministry, you know?
 Like, is anything we're teaching actually sinking in?
 Are teenagers really growing in their faith?
-That's why we decided to go ahead and define the big win for our ministry.
+That's why we decided to go ahead and define a primary goal for our ministry.
 It's the one thing that we, as a ministry team, want to achieve.
 It's the goal we want to keep in mind at all times.
 And it's what motivates and guides everything we do.
 It goes like this...

-WE WIN WHEN A TEENAGER TAKES A STEP TOWARD OWNING THEIR FAITH.

-TAKING A STEP

-Now, we say "takes a step" or "next steps" for a reason.
+WE WANT TO HELP TEENAGERS TAKE STEPS TOWARD JESUS ON THEIR FAITH JOURNEY.
+TAKING A STEP Now, we say "take a step" or "next steps" for a reason.
 It's because there's no finish line or certificate of completion when it comes to spiritual growth.
 Instead, spiritual growth is a journey (a life-long journey) and no two journeys are identical.
-That's why our big win doesn't have anything to do with a specific skill or achievement.
-Instead, we win anytime we see a teenager take a single step closer to owning their faith.

-OWNING THEIR FAITH

-What, exactly, does it look like for a teenager to own their faith?
-Well, we believe there are four things that both lead to, and are a result of, spiritual growth.
-We call these four things our four spiritual habits.

-THE FOUR SPIRITUAL HABITS
+Any time a teenager takes a single step closer to living out their faith in Jesus on their faith journey (no matter where they are in their